-Located in the Eastern Mindanao Biodiversity Corridor, the Mount Hamiguitan Range Widlife Sanctuary was was enlisted into the UNESCO World Heritage Sites list in 2014 (the latest among the sites on this list) for its natural importance.
-It is home to a diverse range of floral and fauna species.
+Located in the Eastern Mindanao Biodiversity Corridor, the Mount Hamiguitan Range Wildlife Sanctuary was enlisted into the UNESCO World Heritage Sites list in 2014 (the latest among the sites on this list) for its natural importance.
+It is home to a diverse range of flora and fauna species.
 There are also several endangered and endemic species found within the sanctuary.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.